edgedb/edgedb/docs/intro/index.rst

   relevant documentation—so you shouldn't need to reference this section often.

 - **Reference**
-  The *Reference* section contains a complete breakdown of EdgeDB's *syntax* (for both EdgeQL and SDL), *internals* (like the binary protocol and dump file format), and *configuration settings*.
+  The *Reference* section contains a complete breakdown of Gel's *syntax* (for both EdgeQL and SDL), *internals* (like the binary protocol and dump file format), and *configuration settings*.
 Usually you'll only need to reference these once you're an advanced user.

 - **Changelog**
-  Detailed changelogs for each successive version of EdgeDB, including any breaking changes, new features, bigfixes, and links to
+  Detailed changelogs for each successive version of Gel, including any breaking changes, new features, bigfixes, and links to

 Tooling
 ^^^^^^^

-To actually build apps with EdgeDB, you'll need to know more than SDL and EdgeQL.
+To actually build apps with Gel, you'll need to know more than SDL and EdgeQL.

 - **CLI** —